ben-marg/ml-trader/README.txt

 Changing the time period of the testing will result in different results.
 It is critical to study the effects of overfitting by fitting the model on all but the last N% of the data, where N can range from 10-30%.
 Doing so will reveal incrdible performance during the training period, but dismal performance during the testing period.

-3. Use livetradev3.py as a template for a live trading implementation with Binance.
+3. Use the live trading files as a template for a live trading implementation with Binance.
 Be sure to provide your own API keys in a JSON file called secrets.json that is in your repository directory.